-Over 50% of the world's production of zinc waste from HDG is recovered and reprocessed for use by the zinc-rich coatings industry.
-The zinc-rich coatings industry's ability to use reclaimed zinc from the galvanizing process assists in reducing the burden of disposing of zinc waste material.
+Over 50% of the world's production of zinc waste from HDG is recovered and reprocessed for use by the zinc-rich coatings industry.xiii The zinc-rich coatings industry's ability to use reclaimed zinc from the galvanizing process assists in reducing the burden of disposing of zinc waste material.
 According to the Australian Government Department of the Environment and Water Resources, "Disposal of the waste fluid generated by the overflow rinse tank - consisting of iron chloride, zinc chloride and unused hydrochloric acid - is the major environmental challenge facing the galvanising industry worldwide."

-For example, a galvanizing company in a South Australian case study was quoted as producing 10-12 tonnes of contaminated acid waste per week until recommendations put forward by the SA EPA were implemented, resulting in a reduction of waste by 4.5% of the weight of zinc used^{XV}.
+The Basic Galvanizing Process Steps and Likely Emission Points Source: Emission Estimation Technique Manual for Galvanizing V1.1 by Environment Australia For example, a galvanizing company in a South Australian case study was quoted as producing 10-12 tonnes of contaminated acid waste per week until recommendations put forward by the SA EPA were implemented, resulting in a reduction of waste by 4.5% of the weight of zinc used^{xv}.
 The EPA (Australia) quantifies in its "Cleaner Production Case Study - Hot Dip Galvanising" 2002 that the percentage of zinc waste in the HDG process is around 30 - 37%; zinc ash (20-25% of total zinc) and zinc dross (10-12% of total zinc)^{xvi}.

-Gases, metal vapours and contaminated acid and alkali solutions are significant sources of toxic industrial pollution.
-In the Environment Australia handbook entitled "Emission Estimation Technique Manual for Galvanizing", hydrochloric acid (HCI) and sulphuric acid (H2SO4) fumes may be emitted from baths, while ammonia and ammonium chloride emissions to atmosphere occur from pre-flux, and during the galvanizing bath stage.
-Zinc and PM10 emissions (particulate matter with an equivalent aerodynamic diameter of 10μ or less) may result from hot dip metal coating activities. $^{\text{xvii}}$ INORGANIC ZINC SILICATES - EFFECTIVE ALTERNATIVES TO HDG Galvanic corrosion protection can be achieved equally effectively using inorganic zinc silicates and at a lower environmental impact.
-These high performance coatings contain metallic zinc particles encased in an inert, glasslike, inorganic silicate matrix.
+Emissions Gases, metal vapours and contaminated acid and alkali solutions are significant sources of toxic industrial pollution.
+Dulux® PC TECH NOTES PROTECTIVE COATINGS DULUX PROTECTIVE COATINGS TECHNICAL INFORMATION AND ADVICE ESD & Galvanic Corrosion Protection In the Environment Australia handbook entitled "Emission Estimation Technique Manual for Galvanizing", hydrochloric acid (HCl) and sulphuric acid (H2SO4) fumes may be emitted from baths, while ammonia and ammonium chloride emissions to atmosphere occur from pre-flux, and during the galvanizing bath stage.
+Zinc and PM10 emissions (particulate matter with an equivalent aerodynamic diameter of 10μ or less) may result from hot dip metal coating activities.xvii Inorganic Zinc Silicates - Effective Alternatives to HDG Galvanic corrosion protection can actually be achieved more effectively using inorganic zinc silicates and at a lower environmental impact.
+These long-life, high performance coatings contain metallic zinc particles encased in an inert, glasslike, inorganic silicate matrix.
 The zinc particles are in intimate contact with the steel and thus provide excellent galvanic corrosion protection.
-Over time, voids in the applied film are filled by zinc corrosion products, which slow down the zinc's depletion rate.
+Over time, voids in the applied film are filled by zinc corrosion products, which effectively control the zinc's depletion rate.
 Thus, what effectively starts off as sacrificial corrosion protection becomes more barrier-like with the formation of relatively inert zinc corrosion products.
-It is for this reason that the IOZ is able to outperform HDG in marine and other severe environments.
-Extrini Better still, both performance and aesthetics of IOZ can be greatly enhanced by the application of a wide variety of protective and decorative finishes (Duplex systems) without the inherent failure mechanisms associated with HDG.
+It is for this reason that the IOZ is able to outperform HDG in marine and other severe environments. xviii Better still, both performance and aesthetics of IOZ can be greatly enhanced by the application of a wide variety of protective and decorative finishes (Duplex systems) without the inherent failure mechanisms associated with HDG.
 (See below regarding "Duplex Systems".)
+According to a paper on NASA's choice of corrosion protection, inorganic zinc silicate technology had been selected for its superior corrosion-resistance to all other alternatives for the space shuttle. xix Inorganic zinc silicate primers also protect the Statue of Liberty and the Golden Gate Bridge.
+Here, IOZ protects the NewGen Power Station in Kwinana WA, Tallawarra Power Station in NSW, the Tonkin Highway Bridge WA, Cairns International Airport NT, Batman Bridge Tasmania, Spirit of Tasmania loading ramps, and the Westgate Bridge, Federation Square and The Age Printing Facility in Victoria (to name a few).